joesingo/asteroid-tracker/README.md

 ]
 ```
 * Create targets and populate `html_info` in tags section
-* Create observation template for each target
+* Create an observation template for each target
-* Find target and template PKs from the target detail and observation form URLs
+* Create `config.yaml` as follows (change the target and template PKs as
-  respectively.
-* Create `config.yaml` with the following keys:
+  appropriate):
 ```yaml
 tom_education_url: "http://localhost:8000",
 targets: